ppeble/emissary-ingress.dev/content/en/docs/1.14/about/faq.md

 We've written about [the history of $productName$](https://blog.getambassador.io/building-ambassador-an-open-source-api-gateway-on-kubernetes-and-envoy-ed01ed520844), [Why $productName$ In Depth](../why-ambassador), [Features and Benefits](../features-and-benefits) and about the [evolution of API Gateways](../../topics/concepts/microservices-api-gateways/).

-### What's the difference between the $OSSproductName$ and the $AESproductName$?
+### What's the difference between the $OSSproductName$ and the Emissary?

 The $OSSproductName$ was the name of the original open-source project.
 As the project evolved, we realized that the functionality we were building had extended far beyond an API Gateway.
-In particular, the $AESproductName$ is intended to provide all the functionality you need at the edge -- hence, an "edge stack."
+In particular, the Emissary is intended to provide all the functionality you need at the edge -- hence, an "edge stack."
 This includes an API Gateway, ingress controller, load balancer, developer portal, and more.

-### How is $AESproductName$ licensed?
+### How is Emissary licensed?

 The core $OSSproductName$ is open source under the Apache Software License 2.0.
 The GitHub repository for the core is [https://github.com/datawire/ambassador](https://github.com/datawire/ambassador).
-Some additional features of the $AESproductName$ (e.g., Single Sign-On) are not open source and available under a proprietary license.
+Some additional features of the Emissary (e.g., Single Sign-On) are not open source and available under a proprietary license.

-### Can I use the add-on features for $AESproductName$ for free?
+### Can I use the add-on features for Emissary for free?

 Yes!
-The core functionality of the $AESproductName$ is free and has no limits whatsoever.
+The core functionality of the Emissary is free and has no limits whatsoever.
 If you wish to use one of our additional, proprietary features such as Single Sign-On, you can get a free community license for up to 5 requests per second.
 Please contact [sales](/contact-us/) if you need more than 5 RPS.

 For more details on core unlimited features and premium features, see the [editions page](/editions).